 Newly qualified Committee members shall, by law, receive and sign a receipt for, within 30 days of taking office, a copy of the Massachusetts Ethics Commission’s Summary of the Conflict of Interest laws.
 As municipal employees, all School Committee members shall receive a copy of said summary annually.
 All School Committee members shall, within 30 days of taking office, and every 2 years thereafter, complete the Massachusetts Ethics Commission’s online training program.
 Upon completion of the online training program, members shall provide notice of such completion to be retained for 6 years by the Municipal or District Clerk.

-Membership on a School Committee is not limited to race, color, sex, religion, national origin, gender identity or sexual orientation.

 Established by law